Background Image for Header:

 - You will be contacted by the Mineral County Health Department and Student Health and provided isolation guidelines, medical guidance and begin contact tracing efforts.
-Student Health will work with the Mineral County Health Department to support contact tracing and with the Residence Life and Maintenance Departments to coordinate closure and cleaning of any affected areas.

 - Please be prepared to provide accurate information for the contact tracing process so we can work quickly to notify close contacts (those who have been within six feet of you for more than 15 minutes) and mitigate further spread of COVID-19.
 It may help to review your calendar and travel to remember locations and close contacts.
 If it helps, write this down so you can give the most accurate picture to those conducting the contact tracing process.

 - We know that during this time you may tell those who are determined to be close contacts that you have tested positive for COVID-19.
 Those people may very well receive information to quarantine as a result of the contact tracing process, but we ask that you and those close contacts allow time for us to accurately conduct contact tracing and alert them on their next steps.

 - A representative from the WVU CARE Team will contact you to provide resources for your personal and care needs.

 - You will be responsible for contacting your professors.

 You should not be leaving your residence unless absolutely necessary.
 To help you during this time, the University has developed a list of helpful resources.

 You will receive daily check-in phone calls from the CARE Team.